Saanich Invasive Management Overview

 What is Saanich Doing?

 Invasive species have impacted many natural areas in Saanich and beyond.
 We work with partners to deal with new and existing threats to our region.
-Environmental Services and the Parks sections lead our response.
+Parks staff lead our response.

 Saanich’s invasive management program includes: